 A scammer is doing this under the garb of a brand.
 This is one of the ‘safest’ frauds for any scammer.
 A scammer has nothing to lose.
 The identity created online is fake, and it reaches out to people in the name of a reputed brand.

-Such frauds happen because everyday internet users entertain such messages only because they have confidence in the brand being infringed.
+Such fraud happens because everyday internet users entertain such messages only because they have confidence in the brand being infringed.
 In the example shown in this writeup, the fraudsters use a mix of endorsers who have emotional, social, and business appeal.
 Such a mix makes the possibility of someone falling to it high.